© Bank of America Corporation. All rights reserved.

 Asset allocation, diversification, dollar cost averaging and rebalancing do not ensure a profit or protect against loss in declining markets.

-Keep in mind that dollar cost averaging cannot guarantee a profit or prevent a loss in declining markets.
-Since such an investment plan involves continual investment in securities regardless of fluctuating price levels, you should consider your willingness to continue purchasing during periods of high or low price levels.
+A program of regular investment cannot assure a profit or protect against a loss.
+A continuous or periodic investment plan involves investment in shares over time regardless of fluctuating price levels.
+You should consider your financial ability to continue purchasing shares during periods of low price levels.

 Investments have varying degrees of risk.
 Some of the risks involved with equity securities include the possibility that the value of the stocks may fluctuate in response to events specific to the companies or markets, as well as economic, political or social events in the U.S. or abroad.
 Bonds are subject to interest rate, inflation and credit risks.
 Treasury bills are less volatile than longer-term fixed income securities and are guaranteed as to timely payment of principal and interest by the U.S. government.
 Investments in a certain industry or sector may pose additional risk due to lack of diversification and sector concentration.

 Dividend payments are not guaranteed.
 The amount of a dividend payment, if any, can vary over time.